Program Director Visa Sponsorship Jobs in Maryland

 Which companies sponsor visas for program directors in Maryland?

 Federal contractors are among the most active sponsors for program directors in Maryland.
 Booz Allen Hamilton, Leidos, SAIC, and Northrop Grumman regularly hire sponsored candidates into program leadership roles.
-Johns Hopkins Health System, the University of Maryland Medical Center, and nonprofits tied to federal health agencies in the Montgomery County corridor also sponsor H-1B and other work visas for qualified program directors.
+Johns Hopkins Health System, the University of Maryland Medical Center, and nonprofits tied to federal health agencies in the Montgomery County corridor also sponsor H-1B visa and other work visas for qualified program directors.

 Which visa types are most common for program director roles in Maryland?